-(C3.1b) Provide details of your organization's use of climate-related scenario analysis.
+(C3.2a) Provide details of your organization's use of climate-related scenario analysis.

-Climate- related scenarios and models applied Details Other, please specify (Science Based Targets Initiative's model was used to develop a target for emissions based on the well below 2 degree C scenario.)
-We used Science Based Targets Initiative's model to develop a long-term (15-year) target for greenhouse gas emissions reductions, based on the "well below" 2 degree Celsius scenario planning method using the Absolute Contraction Approach.
-Healthpeak's science-based target was developed to support the leading scenarios to limit global temperature well below 2 degrees Celsius.
+Climate-related scenarios and models applied Details Other, please specify We used Science Based Targets Initiative's model to develop a Science Based Targets Initiative's model was used to develop a target for emissions based on the well below 2 degree C scenario. long-term (15-year) target for greenhouse gas emissions reductions, based on the "well below" 2 degree Celsius scenario planning method using the Absolute Contraction Approach.
+Healthpeak's science-based target was developed to support the leading scenarios to limit global temperature well below 2 degrees

+Celsius.
 Our target is based on a linear pathway, where we plan to focus on absolute emissions reductions of 37.5% for Scope s 1 and 2 emissions by 2033 against a 2018 baseline.
 We plan to meet these targets through various energy efficiency projects and exploring new technologies available in the market.
-As a specific example, Healthpeak will explore purchasing additional renewable energy sources.
+As a specific example, since adopting the targets, Healthpeak has purchased renewable energy contracts in 2019 and 2020 for several medical office buildings in Texas, resulting in meaningful results in reducing our carbon footprint by lowering our GHG emissions and energy consumption for those properties.
 As a case study influencing our future plans, we found that renewable energy sources for our medical office buildings in Texas significantly lowered energy costs and reduced emissions.
 In addition, we adopted a Scope 3 science-based target of 18.5% reduction by 2033 against a 2018 baseline.
-The boundary for the analysis used to develop our science-based targets induced our entire portfolio.
+The boundary for the analysis used to develop our science-based targets included our entire portfolio.
 Our long-term 15-year targets align with our company's long-term strategy.
 Scenario planning and analysis have directly influenced our business objectives and strategy - we are aligning our capital investment decisions to projects that will have measurable impact on our greenhouse gas emissions reductions to achieve our science based targets in the coming years, including additional LED lighting programs and renewable energy.
-Our Sustainability Committee carefully analyzed and socialized results of the scenario analysis and proposed science-based targets internally with our executive management team prior to implementing the goals to ensure the targets aligned with our company's resilience strategy and climate risk assessment.
-We publicly report on our progress against the targets on our corporate website, GRI aligned annual ESG report, and through voluntary disclosure
+Our ESG Committee carefully analyzed and socialized results of the scenario analysis and proposed sciencebased targets internally with our executive management team prior to implementing the goals to ensure the targets aligned with our company's resilience strategy and climate risk assessment.
+We publicly report on our progress against the targets on our corporate website, GRI aligned annual ESG report, and through voluntary disclosure frameworks including the CDP Climate Change, the Global Real Estate Sustainability Benchmark (GRESB) and the Dow Jones Sustainability Index (DJSI) surveys.